No one gets married thinking they will get divorced.

 Starting from experience, not from scratch

 “There was a moment or maybe a series of moments where I realized that the only way I could become the real me, was by changing my life.
-I changed the patterns, rituals and habits that were holding my back and/or no longer serving me in the moment.
+I changed the patterns, rituals, and habits that were holding my back and/or no longer serving me at the moment.
 I love who I have become – the upgraded version of myself.

 Guilt be GONE